werkraum-media/events/Documentation/Features/ImportDestinationOne.rst

-.. index:: single: import; DestinationOne
+.. index:: single: import; destination.one
-           single: DestinationOne
+           single: destination.one
 .. _importDestinationOne:

-Import Destination One
+Import destination.one
 ======================

-The extension provides out of the box to import events from Destination Data One.
+The extension provides out of the box to import events from destination.one.

 The import can fetch events, dates, categories and images.
 Multiple imports can be defined, e.g. one per experience.